Beatrice Colen

 Beatrice Colen (January 10, 1948 – November 18, 1999) was an American television and film actress.
-Her most famous roles were Marsha Simms on Happy Days and Etta Candy on Wonder Woman.
+She may be best known for her television roles as roller-skating carhop Marsha Simms on Happy Days and as Etta Candy on the first season of Wonder Woman.

 Early life

-Colen was born to Anne and Bruce D Colen in New York City, New York.
+Colen was born to Anne and Bruce D. Colen in New York City, New York.
 Both of her parents were of German Jewish descent.
 She was the granddaughter of playwright George S. Kaufman.

 Career

 Starting in the 1970s, Colen landed roles early in her career in both film and television.
-On Happy Days, she starred as Milwaukee carhop Marsha Simms in seasons 1-3 and 5.
+On Happy Days, she starred as carhop Marsha Simms in seasons 1-3 and 5.

 She was the first actress to portray Etta Candy in the live action adaptation of the DC comic book series Wonder Woman.
-After the pilot, she appeared only during the series' first season (1976–77), which were set during World War II.
+After the pilot, she appeared only during the series' first season (1976–1977), which were set during World War II.
 When the series was retooled and reset in modern times, the character was dropped.

-Colen acted in such television film as Schoolboy Father (1980), Brave New World, and in feature films such as Lifeguard, High Anxiety, American Pop, and Who's that Girl.
+Colen acted in such television films as Schoolboy Father (1980), Brave New World, and in feature films such as Lifeguard, High Anxiety, American Pop, and Who's that Girl.

-She also guest starred on a number of TV shows such as The Odd Couple, All in the Family, The Love Boat, Kolchak: The Night Stalker (1974, premiere episode: "The Ripper"), Barney Miller (1981, episode: "The Rainmaker" and the 1975 episode: “Grand Hotel”), The Wonder Years, and Baywatch.
+She guest-starred on a number of TV shows such as The Odd Couple, All in the Family, The Love Boat, Kolchak: The Night Stalker (1974, premiere episode: "The Ripper"), Barney Miller (1981, episode: "The Rainmaker" and the 1975 episode: “Grand Hotel”), The Wonder Years, and Baywatch.

 Her final television appearance before retiring was in a 1997 episode of Nickelodeon's The Secret World of Alex Mack.